 - If you just had your winter tires installed, the winter rims may not be equipped with tire pressure sensors, which will invariably light up the low-pressure warning light.
 Improper handling of the tires during replacement can also damage the sensors.

-- Most OEM tire pressure sensors are powered by batteries with a service life of 6 to 10 years.
+- Batteries power most OEM tire pressure sensors with a service life of 6 to 10 years.
 A weak battery may cause a signal interruption that will illuminate the low-pressure warning light.

 Identifying The Different TPMS Light Signals

 It is essential to understand the different signals that the TPMS light sends you to know what you should do to correct a specific TPMS problem.

 If the TPMS light comes on when you are driving, it indicates low pressure in at least one of your tires.
 Check the pressure of all your tires to see which tire needs to be inflated.
 The TPMS warning light will turn off automatically once the pressure is restored in all tires.
 If it does not go off, it means that one of the sensors has stopped sending a signal while driving.
 Such a situation might be caused by a defective sensor or a discharged battery.

 A flashing TPMS warning light indicates that your tire pressure is approaching the lower threshold – normally around -20%.
 This situation usually happens when the pressure changes due to temperature fluctuations.

 A TPMS warning light that flashes on start-up and stays on is frequently caused by an incorrect sensor programming or sensor failure.
 If your TPMS light flashes for 30 to 90 seconds, turning the ignition on, then stays on once your car is running, it means there’s a fault in the TPMS itself, or the control module is not receiving a signal from one or more than one sensor.

 How To Fix A TPMS Light That Comes Up When The Tire Pressure Is Right